Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Intelligent: +9% to research from +10%
  * Natural Engineers: +12% engineering research from +15% engineering research
  * Charismatic: +15% to amenities from +20%
- * Aquatics: +8% energy/mineral/food production on Ocean worlds from +10%
+ * Aquatics: +8% energy/mineral/food production on Ocean worlds from +10% and -8% housing usage from -10%
  * Thrifty: +20% trade value from +25%

 ### Boosts